-Last week, Vector Acquisition Corp (NASDAQ: VACQ) announced its plans to take Rocket Lab public via a reverse merger.
+On the 1st of March, Vector Acquisition Corp (NASDAQ: VACQ) announced its plans to take Rocket Lab public via a reverse merger.
 Rocket Lab is an end to end, aerospace manufacturer and small satellite launch service.
 To add to its credentials, in the history of spaceflight Rocket Lab is one of only two private companies that has delivered regular and reliable access to orbit, the other company being Elon Musk’s SpaceX.
-VACQ stock since gained 18% after the merger announcement.
 The transaction is expected to provide Rocket Lab capital to fund the development of a reusable Neutron launch vehicle.
 The vehicle is tailored for mega constellations, deep space missions and human spaceflight.
 This article will breakdown everything you need to know regarding the Rocket Lab and VACQ merger.

 Table of contents

 Key details surrounding VACQ and Rocket Lab merger

 Firstly, the merger is expected to raise $470 million from committed PIPE investors alongside an additional $320 million from Vector Acqusitions Trust Account.
 The VACQ merger is valued at $4.1 billion pro forma.
 In addition, the merger vote is expected to take place sometime in July however investors are awaiting confirmation on this.
 The combined company will trade on the Nasdaq, under the ticker symbol RKLB.
 This will allow for investors to purchase RocketLab shares directly from the stock market.

 Furthermore, the cash proceeds from the transaction will also help fund growth in the space systems and applications market, enabling Rocket Lab to deliver data/servicesnfrom space.
 The space systems and applications industry is expected to grow to $1.4 trillion by 2030.